skrey/yellow-extensions/plugins/contact/README.md

 How to use a contact page?
 --------------------------
 The contact page is available on your website as `http://website/contact/`.
-Your email address can be defined in the settings at the top of a contact page, for example `ContactEmail: user@user.com`.
-A global email address can be defined in the main configuration.
+Your email address can be defined in the settings at the top of a page, for example `ContactEmail: user@user.com`.
+A global email address can be defined in the main configuration file.
 There's a spam filter to block unwanted advertising.
-You can a link to the contact page somewhere on your website.
+You can add a link to the contact page somewhere on your website.
 See example below.

 **Important**: This plugin does not work with static websites, it needs a Yellow installation.